charleennewland/blog/maturity_model.md

 Let's move forward and zoom in on line 13 of this maturity model as an example, which falls under the dimension named 'Excellence-Driven Framework,' with the focus area being 'Excellence-Driven Policy.

-In Level 1; There is no documented excellence driven policy
+*In Level 1;* There is no documented excellence driven policy

-In Level 2; There is a loosely defined approach to acchieving excellence
+*In Level 2;* There is a loosely defined approach to achieving excellence

-In Level 3; There is a documented excellence driven policy
+*In Level 3;* There is a documented excellence driven policy

-In Level 4; There is a documented policy expressing a commitment to excellence, supported by proper training to ensure alignment
+*In Level 4;* There is a documented policy expressing a commitment to excellence, supported by proper training to ensure alignment

-In Level 5; These principles shape daily operations, with evident leadership commitment and regular assessments of effectiveness
+*In Level 5;* These principles shape daily operations, with evident leadership commitment and regular assessments of effectiveness

+If an organisation has no documented excellence driven policy they basically score a 3 on this focus area.
+Now this organisation can decide if for the next quarter for instance they want to achieve level 3.
+In that case the organisation has to make sure that:
+1. there is a documented excellence driven policy
+2. containing a commitement to high standards
+3. encouraging innovation and adaptability to evolving industry trends and best practices
+4. commitment to empower employees with the necessary skills, resources, and support to excel in their roles
+5. customer satisfaction is integral to the pursuit of excellence

 This maturity model helps organizations aim for: